Who Are These People?: Thanksgiving with a Senior Pup

 Holistic veterinarians often express the need for natural foods in dogs’ diets.
 The truth is, processed foods may not sustain pets’ nutritional needs.
 While commercial foods may be convenient, the holistic benefits of a natural diet are essential for even the healthiest dogs.
-Those experiencing CCD are especially in need of balanced, natural diets with paired supplements to revitalize and support brain function.
+Those experiencing negative effects of aging are especially in need of balanced, natural diets with paired supplements to revitalize and support brain function.

 Our gray-muzzled friends need extra mental stimulation in their golden years, and there’s no better way to stimulate your pet’s mind than using puzzle toys.
 These toys often use treats to motivate pets to solve puzzles that are challenging, but not difficult enough to cause frustration.
 There are even puzzle toys for dogs of different experience levels.
 Just starting out with puzzle toys?
 We recommend this Level 1 Dog Smart Game to prepare your pup for more challenging puzzles to come.

 Each level of toy equips your dog with the skills to take on the next level of cognitive stimulation.
 Not only are these toys wonderful for challenging their brain, but they are also designed to redirect negative behaviors such as those associated with canine cognitive dysfunction.
 Similarly, slow feeding bowls transform meals into opportunities to flex creative muscles.

 Seeing our pets grow up and age is a fulfilling experience.
 Whether you met them as a puppy or they were adopted as an adult, you’ve given them all the love and tried to make their lives as comfortable as possible.
 Their coat may have streaks of gray now, but your goal remains the same...So how can you make your senior pup comfortable in their older years?